parvez3019/ai-code-review-gitlab-plugin/README.md

 ## Features

 - 🛠️ Support configuration GitLab API address
-- ⚙️ Support configuration Gemini API Key to implement load balancing of interface calls (multiple Keys are separated by commas)
+- ⚙️ Support configuration AWS Bedrock (Claude) for code review
-- 📦 Support configuration Gemini custom model ID
+- 📦 Support configuration AWS Bedrock custom model ID
 - 📦 Support configuration GitLab Project ID
 - 📦 Support configuration GitLab Merge Request ID
 - 🚀 Support running in CI/CD
 - 🚦 Automatically wait and try again when the rate limit is exceeded
 - 💬 The review results are appended to the location of the corresponding code block in the form of comments
+- 🔒 Secure handling of AWS credentials and GitLab tokens
-- 🤖 Support for both Gemini and AWS Bedrock (Claude) models
+- 🌐 Support for AWS Bedrock Claude models
+- 🏷️ Easy integration with GitLab CI/CD pipelines

 ## Install